Dean Thompson (Home and Away): Departure and return

 The character's departure aired on 9 March 2023, after O'Connor decided to leave Home and Away.
 He thanked the show's crew and fans on his social media, writing "Well my friends my time as a river boy has come to an end.
 To @louise.bowes the woman who made it all possible, what a character you made.
 A boy from a broken family, now a man off on [a] new adventure of raising his own.
 Thank you for inducting me into the Blood & Sand."
 He praised the fans for making his time on Home and Away "unforgettable".

 On 13 October 2024, Jade Brown of Digital Spy confirmed O'Connor would be reprising his role, along with Dillman for a storyline airing in 2025.
 No details were given about the plot, but Brown reported that it would be filmed on-location in the Whitsunday Region during late October.
 Of his return to Home and Away, O'Connor commented "I can't wait for the action, and for fans to see this storyline play out."
-Dean and Ziggy's return aired from 10–19 March 2025.
+Dean and Ziggy's return aired from 10 to 19 March 2025.
 The storyline was set and filmed in Queensland, and featured Dean's sister Mackenzie Booth (Emily Weir) visiting the couple with her new partner Levi Fowler (Tristan Gorey).